Twelve Faculty Selected as 2018-19 TIDE Ambassadors (Teaching for Inclusiveness, Diversity, & Equity)

 TIDE Ambassadors 2017–2018 cohort during the 3-Day Intensive May Retreat.

-- Seven 2-hour cohort meetings throughout the academic year (four in the fall, three in the spring), with readings and assignments in between (approximately 2 hours of work between meetings)
+- Attend seven 2-hour cohort meetings throughout the academic year (four in the fall, three in the spring), with readings and assignments in between (approximately 2 hours of work between meetings).

-- At least one event offered as part of the TEFD Teaching & Diversity Professional Development Series per semester
+- Attend at least one event offered as part of the TEFD Teaching & Diversity Professional Development Series per semester

 Throughout the program year, they will: